yoasif/yoasif.github.io/_posts/2022-05-17-SoFi-experience-update-my-account-was-opened.markdown

 You may have read my post about the [poor customer service experience and product issues that I experienced with SoFi]({% post_url 2022-05-12-SoFi-banking-product-and-support-are-broken %}) last week.

-This afternoon, without any warning, I received am email from SoFi with the subject line "Welcome to your SoFi Checking and Savings Accounts!".
+This afternoon, without any warning, I received am email from SoFi with the subject line "**Welcome to your SoFi Checking and Savings Accounts!**".
 Somehow, I was in.

 <p>
 	<figure>